-Reception Year 1 Year 2 Year 3 Why do I have to be clear about knowing 'yes', 'no, 'I'll ask' and 'I'll tell'?
+Reception Year 1 Year 2 Year 3 ı Why do I have to be clear about knowing 'yes', 'no, 'I'll ask' and 'I'll tell'?
 I understand the rules of school and why they keep me safe.
 What are the rules for crossing the road?
 See 'people who help me' What are the rules of food hygiene?
-How can I keep my food safe for my friends?
+How can I keep my food safefor my friends?
 What would I do if I was lost?
 What is a stranger?
 Why is playing with matches and fire so dangerous?
-Which parts of my body are private?
-When is it OK to let someone touch me?
-How can I say 'no' if I don't want someone to touch me?
-Who should I tell if someone wants to touch my private parts?
-What is 'personal space' and how close is 'too close'?
-What is the firework code - and why is it so important?
-What is a secret?
-What are good habits for looking after my growing body?
+Which parts of my be when is it OK to left me?
+How can I say 'resomeone to touch who should I tellif set touch my private personal section is 'too close'.
+What is 'too close'.
+What is the firework why is it so imported what is a searet? someone touch no' if I don't want time? omeone wantsto oarts? space' and how ? rk code - and What are good habits for looking after my growing body?
 What do I do if someone wants me to do something dangerous, wrong or makes me feel uncomfortable?
-What new things do we have to think about to keep us safe now we are in the juniors (road safety, online, personal responsibility)?
+What newthings do we have to think about to keep us safe now we are in the juniors (road safety, online, personal responsibility)?
 What are the dangers of deep water?
-How can I keep myself safe around water?
-Year 4 Year 5 Year 6 When is it good or bad to keep secrets?
-What is the difference between a secret surprise?
-Should we never take risks?
-And if we do, can we do this safely?
-How can we assest risk?
-What can impact how much personal sp someone needs?
-Am I ok to change my mind? and danger? how • What is peer pressure an againstit? • How do I report abuse, i neutral and nunderstand the tween a risk, hazard and how can I be strong including online? mean that choices can have positive, negative consequences)? (begin to ne concept of a 'balancedlifestyle.) alcohol and using drugs affect my but behaviour?
+How can I keep myself safe around water? ľ Year 4 Year 5 Year 6 When is it good or bad to keep secrets?
+What is the difference between a secret and surprise?
+Should we ever take risks?
+And if we do, how can we do this safely?
+How can we assess a risk?
+What can impact how much personal space someone needs?
+How will I safely walk to and from school without an adult?
+What is the difference be and danger?
+What is cold wate it so dangerous?
+How can I keep nexploring our local walking, playing of the second sec er shock?
+Why is myself safe whilst al area (hill neutral and n understand th mean that choices can have positive, egative consequences)? (beginto the concept of a 'balancedlifestyle.) saking alcohol and using drugs affect the lave?